RhiH/studio_gallery/README.md

             }
           ]

 - In Bucket Policy, select 'policy generator'.
-   - Select 'S3 Bucket Policy' as the type, for Principal enter *, now select 'GetObject' for the Actions and paste in the Amazon ARN from the top of the Permissions tab in Amazon S3.
+- Select 'S3 Bucket Policy' as the type.
 - Click 'Add Statement' then 'Generate Policy' and copy the code generated into your bucket policy editor on S3.
 - In Object Ownership, select 'ACLs Enabled' and check 'Bucket Owner preferred'.
 - In Access Control List, check 'List' under 'Everyone (public access).

 ---